 The single most common question from frontend developers discovering AI: “Do I need a backend to use the OpenAI API?”

 The short answer is no — not for learning, prototyping, or personal projects.
-You can call the OpenAI API directly from plain JavaScript using the fetch API you already know.
+You can call the OpenAI API directly from plain JavaScript using the Fetch API documented on MDN.
 No Node.js, no Express, no frameworks.

 Security note first: For public-facing production apps, you should never expose your API key in client-side code.
 We cover the correct approach at the end of this article.
 For personal projects, local development, and learning — the direct approach shown here is perfectly fine.